Chart Color Schemes

 St Albans has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 36 projects that could impact this region.
-Notable ones include St Albans Activity Centre Precinct Structure Plan, Sunshine Energy Park, Sunshine Health, Wellbeing and Education Precinct, Brimbank Aquatic and Wellness Centre.
-The following list details those most relevant.
+The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 36 such projects that could potentially affect this area.
+Notable among these are the St Albans Activity Centre Precinct Structure Plan, Sunshine Energy Park, Sunshine Health, Wellbeing and Education Precinct, and Brimbank Aquatic and Wellness Centre.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.